Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Evaluation

 \subsubsection{Defending transferring C$\&$W adversarial examples}

-In a black-box setting, the high-confidence C$\&$W examples can transfer from the substitute to the oracle.
-We test the defence performance of proactively invalidating adversarial examples.

-To demonstrate the performance, we measure the success rates of the transferring attacks which change the output results from the $Z^*$.
+In a black-box setting, the high-confidence C$\&$W examples can better transfer from a substitute to an oracle model.
+We first measured the robustness gain of CMT towards C$\&$W examples.
+To demonstrate the robustness gain, we measured the success rates of the transferring attacks which changed the output results from the $Z^*$.
 The successful transfer rate from the substitutes to the oracles are plotted in Fig.\ref{Black_box_transfer}.
-When $\kappa$ is set to a high value, the adversarial example can still successfully break our black-box version defence, since the nature of our black-box defence is similar to the adversarial training.
-It regularises the decision boundaries of the original oracle, to invalidate the adversarial examples near the decision boundaries.
+When $\kappa$ was set to a high value, the adversarial examples could still successfully led to misclassification of the oracles, since the nature of our black-box defence is similar to the adversarial training.
+That is, it regularises the decision boundaries of the oracles to invalidate the adversarial examples near the decision boundaries.
 But unfortunately, the high-confidence examples are usually far away from the decision boundaries.
-Therefore, we defend the high-confidence adversarial examples by reactively detecting them.
-However, compared to the unprotected oracle. our proactive defence can keep the attacking success rate stays below $20\%$ when $\kappa$ is less than 10.
+Therefore, a detection-based defence should be introduced to mitigate the high-confidence adversarial examples.
+Nevertheless, compared to the unprotected oracles. our proactive defence kept the attacking success rate below $40\%$ when $\kappa$ was less than $10$.